scheng20/management-platform/README.md

 - Adding and removing insights (comments about the intraday market) on the intraday analysis page
 - Writing, editing, and publishing articles (such as stock forecasts)
 - Replying, removing and deleteing comments from users
-- Viewing all user data and statistics
+- Viewing all user information and statistics
 - Adding and removing blacklisted words (prevents swear words from being posted in comments)
 - Configuring other settings